 But even if you’re in shape, exercise, and eat right, you might still pose additional risk based on your lifestyle choices, financial concerns, criminal activities, and more.

 Read on to learn just how high risk factors can impact life insurance and what you can do to get the best life rates.

-So, what exactly is an impaired risk life insurance policy and who is it for?
+So, what exactly qualifies as an impaired risk life insurance policy, and who is it for?

-High risk life insurance is for those who exceed a certain level of mortality risk where the issuing carrier might expect a better than average chance to pay a claim before your life expectancy.
+High risk life insurance is essentially coverage for those who exceed a pre-defined level of risk of mortality, resulting in a higher than average chance that the life insurance company will have to pay out a claim.

-The first few questions you’ll need to ask yourself, in regards to medical impairments, are:
+The first few questions you’ll need to answer about your medical conditions are as follows:

 - Have you been to the hospital in the past decade?

 - Do you smoke or use any kind of tobacco products?